Add an access ramp to your house

 Planning permission

-If you want to build an access ramp but it does not meet the conditions for permitted development, you have to apply for planning permission.
+If your access ramp does not meet permitted development rules, you must apply for planning permission.

 Warning